ssciwr/faunanet/doc/source/repl_usage.md

-# Using Faunanet-lab on the terminal
+# Using the Faunanet REPL
-TODO